rule

 Text 18

-Sûta Gosvâmî said: "Praised by these words he, the mighty lord, the foremost of the demigods and shelter of the truthful, perfectly satisfied and happy of mind addressed him with a smile.
+Sūta Gosvāmī said: "Praised by these words he, the mighty Lord, the foremost of the demigods and shelter of the truthful soul, perfectly satisfied and happy-minded addressed him with a smile.

-Sûta Gosvâmî said: "Praised with these words spoke he, the mighty lord, the foremost of the demigods and shelter of the truthful, perfectly satisfied, happy of mind smiling at him.
+Sūta Gosvāmī said: "Praised by these words he, the mighty lord, the foremost of the demigods and shelter of the truthful, perfectly satisfied and happy of mind addressed him with a smile.
 (Vedabase)

 Text 19

-The great lord said: 'Please, choose a boon to your liking from us the three [guna-avatâra] lords in control by whose audience a mortal being achieves immortality.
+The great Lord said: 'Please, choose a boon to your liking, for of all [demigod] givers of benedictions the three of us are the [guna-avatāra] Lords by whose audience a mortal being never fails to find immortality.

-The great lord said: 'Please, as you like, choose a boon from us the three [guna-avatâra-] lords in control by whom a mortal being in audience achieves immortality.
+The great lord said: 'Please, choose a boon to your liking from us the three [guna-avatāra] lords in control by whose audience a mortal being achieves immortality.
 (Vedabase)

 Text 20-21

-The local rulers and inhabitants of all worlds, I, the great lord Brahmâ and Hari the Controller in person, glorify, worship and sit near to those brahmins who are saintly, peaceful, free from material attachment, of care for all living beings and who, free from enmity with an equal vision, are single-minded devotees of us.
+The local rulers and inhabitants of all worlds, I, the great Lord Brahmā and Lord Hari, glorify, worship and assist those who saintly, peaceful and free from material attachment, care for all living beings and who, free from enmity and equal towards all, are of a single-minded devotion unto us.

-The local rulers and inhabitants of all worlds, I, the great lord Brahmâ and Hari, the Controller in person, glorify, worship and sit near to those brahmins who are saintly, peaceful, free from material attachment, of care for all living beings and who, free from enmity with an equal vision, are single-minded devotees of us.
+The local rulers and inhabitants of all worlds, I, the great lord Brahmā and Hari, the Controller in person, glorify, worship and sit near to those brahmins who are saintly, peaceful, free from material attachment, of care for all living beings and who, free from enmity with an equal vision, are single-minded devotees of us.
 (Vedabase)

 Text 22